A Theory of Formal Synthesis via Inductive Learning: Oracle-Guided Inductive Synthesis:

 \begin{example} Query-based learning of automata~\cite{angluin1987learning}:\\ {\em Angluin's classic work on learning deterministic finite automata (DFAs) from membership and equivalence queries~\cite{angluin1987learning} is an instance of \ogis with $\orint = \{\qmem, \qeq\}$.
 The learner is a custom-designed algorithm called $L^*$, whereas the oracle is treated as a black box that answers the membership and equivalence queries; in particular, no assumptions are made about the form of counterexamples.
 Several variants of $L^*$ have found use in the formal verification literature; see~\cite{giannakopoulou-fmsd08} for more information.} \end{example}

-\begin{example} Counterexample-guided inductive synthesis (CEGIS)~\cite{asplos06}:\\ {\em CEGIS was originally proposed as an algorithmic method for program synthesis where the specification is given as a reference program and the concept class is defined using a partial program, also referred to as a ``sketch''~\cite{asplos06}.
-It has since proved very versatile, also applying to partial specifications (via more general correctness queries, see, e.g.,~\cite{jin-hscc13}), and other ways of providing syntax guidance; see~\cite{alur-fmcad13} for a more detailed treatment.
-In CEGIS, the learner (synthesizer) interacts with a verifier that can take in a candidate program and a specification, and verify whether the program satisfies the specification, providing a counterexample when it does not.
+\begin{example} Counterexample-guided inductive synthesis (CEGIS)~\cite{asplos06}:\\ \em{ \acta{ CEGIS was originally proposed as an algorithmic method for program synthesis where the specification is given as a reference program and the concept class is defined using a partial program, also referred to as a ``sketch''~\cite{asplos06}.
+It has since proved very versatile, also applying to partial specifications (see, e.g.,~\cite{jin-hscc13}) and other ways of providing syntax guidance; see~\cite{alur-fmcad13} for a more detailed treatment.
+In CEGIS, the learner (synthesizer) interacts with a ``verifier' that can take in a candidate program and a specification, and try to find a counterexample showing that the candidate program does not satisfy the specification.
 In CEGIS, the learner is typically implemented on top of a general-purpose decision procedure such as a SAT solver, SMT solver, or model checker.
 The oracle (verifier) is also implemented similarly.
-Thus, CEGIS is an instance of \ogis with $\orint = \{\qposwit, \qcorr\}$.
+In addition to a counterexample-generating oracle, many instances of CEGIS also randomly sample positive examples (see Sec.
+5.4 of~\cite{asplos06} and Fig. 3 of~\cite{jin-hscc13}).
+Moreover, the counterexample-generating oracle is not required to be a sound verifier that can declare correctness (e.g., see~\cite{jin-hscc13}).
+Thus, we model CEGIS as an instance of \ogis with $\orint = \{\qposwit, \qceq\}$. }

-Many general-purpose verifiers typically support not only correctness queries with respect to the original specification, but also crafted correctness queries.
-Moreover, they can also answer membership queries, which are special cases of the verification problem where the specification is checked on a single input/output behavior.
+\acta{ As noted earlier, if the verifier is sound (can prove correctness of candidate concept), then $\qceq$ can be substituted by $\qcorr$.} Moreover, general-purpose verifiers typically support not only correctness queries with respect to the original specification, but also crafted correctness queries, as well as membership queries, which are special cases of the verification problem where the specification is checked on a single input/output behavior.
 We term an instantiation of CEGIS with these additional query types as {\em generalized CEGIS}, which has an oracle interface $\orint = \{\qposwit, \qcorr, \qccorr, \qmem\}$.
-We will restrict our attention in this paper to the standard CEGIS. } \end{example}
+We will restrict our attention in this paper to the standard CEGIS.}